pip-services/pip-services-docs/content/en/getting_started/tutorials/data_microservice/step5.md

   Not available
 {{< /tabsection >}}

 Congratulations!
 This step finishes off the development of our microservice!
-However, before we can start our service up as a fully fledged microservice, we’ll first need to compose all of its components using a process container.
-And that’s exactly what we’ll be doing in [Step 7.
+However, before we can start our service up as a fully fledged microservice, we'll first need to compose all of its components using a process container.
+And that's exactly what we'll be doing in [Step 7.
 Wrapping microservice into container.](../step6)

 <span class="hide-title-link">